ONE Fight Night 31: Background

 A flyweight Muay Thai rematch between Kongthoranee Sor.Sommai and former ONE Bantamweight Muay Thai World Champion Nong-O Hama headlined the event.
-The pairing previously to met at ONE Fight Night 28 in February 2025, which Kongthoranee won by split decision.
+The pairing previously met at ONE Fight Night 28 in February 2025, which Kongthoranee won by split decision.

 A ONE Welterweight Submission Grappling World Championship bout between current champion Tye Ruotolo and Dante Leon served as the co-main event.
 The pairing met for the first time in Liverpool, England in 2020, where Leon won by decision.
 Their second meeting took place at FloGrapping promotion in 2021, which Ruotolo won by guillotine choke.

 A lightweight Muay Thai bout between Liam Nolan and Nauzet Trujillo was scheduled for this event.
 However, Trujillo withdrew from the event due to injury and was replaced by promotional newcomer Abolfazl Alipourandi on a one-day notice.

 At the weigh-ins, three fighters failed to hydration test and missed weight for their respective fights: